 Some of the most interesting music being made today comes from queer rappers and hip-hop artists.
-And with hip-hop being a relatively new genre with sometimes homophobic connotations, only recently have queer artists been able to take both the genre and their sexuality to the mainstream together.
+But only recently have queer artists been able to take both the genre and their sexuality to the mainstream together.
 As innovators of hip-hop, we rounded up some of our favorite queer rappers that we’d also like to see ride the wave of financial success, just like their straight peers.

 1. Big Freedia

 Freddie Ross, better known as Big Freedia, is a local New Orleans artist who went worldwide on the back — and the backside — of the late 2000s bounce craze.
 (If you don’t know what this is, it will all be made clear to you in this video for “Gin in My System.”
 Now go practice.)
 Since then Freedia has parlayed the moment into a Fuse reality program, Big Freedia: Queen of Bounce, has appeared on Beyoncé’s Lemonade and has kept a distinct brand of booty-shaking and rump-rolling in the public eye.

 He’s not the first sexually fluid black artist to come down the pike, but in some respects Frank Ocean may be the most significant.
 We shall see.
 Other artists rallied around him — particularly Beyoncé and Jay-Z — and his otherworldly hip-hop has connected with millennials of every stripe.
 Channel Orange is significantly better than his latest, Blonde (not to mention Endless), and no doubt there are those who prefer his mixtape nostalgia, ULTRA.
 But whether it’s “Novacane” or “Bad Religion” or “Solo” you never doubt you’re listening to an artist who likes to push the boundaries of his music as much as he feels the need not to make a secret of his sexuality.